ushnisha/sudoku-js/README.md

 * Visual indication of an incorrect value (when the value exists in the row, column, or block)

+* Timer to keep track of time spent solving puzzle

 ## License & Copyright:

 Sudoku-JS is provided under AGPLv3 license.